Dollor-Lua/Uranium2/README.md

 [![Size](https://img.shields.io/github/repo-size/Dollor-Lua/Uranium2?color=red&label=Download&style=flat-square)](https://github.com/Dollor-Lua/Uranium2/releases)

 Welcome to the official repository of Uranium.
 Now, what is Uranium?
-Uranium is the 92nd element on the period table with an atomic mass of 238.02891u.
+Uranium is the 92nd element on the periodid table with an atomic mass of 238.02891u.
 Haha, just kidding, Uranium is actually an extensive text editor similar to `Atom.io` or `VSCode` written entirely in javascript, html, and css.

 Uranium was written using [Electron](https://github.com/electron/electron), and was based around all of your favorite